 - Under the Tablo app settings, perform a channel scan

 Tablo has a number of models that I have tested including the Tablo Lite and Tablo Quad.
+The latest model is the 4th generation Tablo, which is an ATSC 1.0 tuner.
 Tablo’s NextGen TV tuner is on the horizon, but not officially on the market yet.

-There are some issues related to Digital Rights Management that have to be worked out in some markets, but future software updates are expected to work out the issues.
+There are some issues related to Digital Rights Management that have to be worked out in numerous TV markets, but future software updates are expected to work out the issues.